awead/awead.github.io/drafts/2013-07-16-how-to-query-solr-with-java.markdown

 ### Background

-So, this week has been an adventure in java, courtesy of the [Wowza IDE](http://www.wowza.com/media-server/developers).
+Last month was an adventure in Java, courtesy of the [Wowza IDE](http://www.wowza.com/media-server/developers).
 Java is not my strong suit, but I recently had the need to leverage some of Wowza's module extensions to get some extra functionality with our streaming server.
 I have to hand it to the folks at Wowza.
 They've done a really good job of providing a nice set of tools to get a would-be developer going writing their own module extensions.
-Basically, they provide you with their own version of Eclipse, to which they've add all the extra bits necessary to build working code right away.
+Basically, they provide you with their own version of Eclipse, to which they've added all the extra bits necessary to build working code right away.
 It's been almost 10 years since I did any real development in Eclipse, and I was happily surprised to see how fast I was able to get back on the bandwagon.